Beginner Drypoint Etching Two Day Course

-This workshop is aimed at beginners to drypoint and those with a little printmaking experience looking to refresh their knowledge.
+Beginners to printmaking and those with a little printmaking experience.
+Those who have more experience will be able to complete a more detailed or larger design.
 Drypoint is ideal for artists looking to expand their practice and bears resemblance to pen and pencil drawings.

-Group size is limited to 6 people to give you plenty of space to work in a friendly and relaxed atmosphere.
-The workshop will begin at 09:30 so please arrive five minutes beforehand for a cup of tea or coffee.
-The workshop will finish between 12:30 and 13:00, depending on the speed at which you work and the complexity of your designs.
+This course runs on Thursday and Friday.
+Group size is limited to 6 people, to give you plenty of space to work in a friendly and relaxed atmosphere.
+There will be opportunities to ask questions throughout the session.
+Please arrive at 09:30 for a cup of tea or coffee.
+The workshop will finish between 15:00 and 15:30 each day, but please note that times may vary depending on the speed at which you work.
+Teas and coffees are provided throughout the day, but please bring along a packed lunch (the nearest shop is a five minute drive away).

 "We really had a fantastic time learning how to screen print and creating our own designs and would love to do more with Slamseys....
 Highly recommend both in terms of the fab venue and teaching!!"